KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 :guilabel:`Offset`: This adds the ability to set a general offset (hh:mm:ss:ff) to each guide.

 :guilabel:`Format`: This defines how the chapter marks are exported.
-If using the default format string, Kdenlive check if the chapter marker matches YouTube's guideline, and display a notice if it doesn't match.
+When using the 2 default format strings (as shown on the picture), Kdenlive check if the chapter marker matches YouTube's guideline, and display a notice if it doesn't match.

-{{nexttimecode}}: Allow describe chapter time range in a single line (default).
+:guilabel:`i`: Shows all possible export strings.
+Select the string you want and Kdenlive adds it to the :guilabel:`Format` for export.
+Add spaces between the strings as needed.

+{{timecode}} adds guide position in HH:MM.SS (default)

-{{comment}}: Show the guide text (default).
+{{comment}} adds the guide text (default)

-{{frame}}: Adds the frame number of each guide.
+{{frame}} adds the frame number of each guide

+{{index}} adds guide number

+{{nexttimecode}} adds next guide position in HH:MM.SS

+{{realtimecode}} adds guide position in HH:MM:SS:FF

+:guilabel:`Reset`: Resets the settings to the default: {{timecode}} {{comment}}

 :guilabel:`Exported`: Shows what get exported.
 To change the guide text you have to edit the guide in the timeline.